 Want to take quizzes and track your credits?

-Developed in partnership with
+Developed in collaboration with

 I am already way too busy.
 Why should I consider Lean?

-For each Lean improvement initiative, bring together an interdisciplinary team from all areas of your practice.
-This may include reception staff, medical assistants, nurses, physicians and representatives from pharmacy, lab, radiology, administration, information technology and/or the business office.
+For each Lean improvement initiative, bring together an interdisciplinary team from the different areas of your practice.
+These areas may include the reception team, medical assistants (MAs), nurses, physicians, and representatives from pharmacy, lab, radiology, administration, information technology, and/or the business office.
 If your practice or organization has operations specialists, they will also be a valuable resource, as their role is to maximize the effectiveness and efficiency of processes that impact patients and physicians.

 Should we include patients on the improvement team?